Hawker Reviews

 Speaking of tau pok, To-Ricos’ beancurd puffs were a delight to eat.
 Each slice of tau pok had a wonderfully spongy texture, which allowed it to absorb as much braising sauce as it could.
 Biting into it thus yielded all the herbal and meaty notes that were present in the platter.

-The silky-smooth texture of the flat rice noodles was certainly commendable.
-I enjoyed slurping each strand, then following it up with a spoonful of the well-balanced, fragrant soup.
+Moving on to the kway, the silky-smooth texture of the flat rice noodles was certainly commendable.
+I enjoyed slurping each strand, then following it up with a spoonful of the robust, savoury broth, which had irresistible herbal notes.
+Some kway chap stalls have broths that are on the lighter end in terms of flavour, but this bowl was very much packed with it.

 Special mention goes to the chilli, which had a particularly tangy flavour.
 It doesn’t have the spiciest kick, but in terms of taste alone, it checked all the boxes for me.